 View our 2-minute “How to send invoices online” video and see how easy it is for you to customize and send invoices and how easy it is for customers to pay.

-When assigning your catering invoice template, make sure it’s clear who the invoice is from and who it is to.
-Come up with a numbering system that makes sense for your business and helps you stay organized.
+When customizing your catering invoice template, make sure it will be clear who the invoice is from and who it is to.
+Leave room for a customer’s name and contact information at the top.
+Be sure to include your own contact information, business name, and logo.
+You should also come up with a numbering system that makes sense for your business and helps you stay organized.

 Include your company’s name, phone number, email address, and company website.